m-pluta/data-cleaning-coursework/README.md

 5. Remove all laptops that don't include any model numbers

 6. Extract information from model column
+    - Remove 'laptop' from model
-    - Remove ''laptop' from model
+    - Remove 'newest' from model
     - Extract RAM and DISK
     - Extract 'detachable 2 in 1' and '2 in 1' (they are different)
     - 'victus by hp 15.6 inch gaming laptop pc 15-fa1010nr'